jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

         return first_input or not second_input
         return (not not first_input) or (not second_input)

-  the tests is still green
+  the test is still green

 * I remove the other `return statement`_